 Using RSU or peak cow numbers is not as accurate as entering mobs of animals.

+A detailed stock reconciliation is not required.
 For farm systems which have multiple smaller movement events (those with few animals) these can be rolled up into a single event with a date that allocates the average for the month.
-A detailed stock reconciliation is not required.
+As a maximum we advise only ever entering one movement per week which might reconcile a number of small movements over the seven days.

 Mobs should contain similar animals.
 They can have different removal weights but must have a similar start weight.